 How to Warm Breast Milk

 The last thing you want to do when baby is howling to be fed is wait for milk to warm up—but it’s quicker than you think!
 Gently swirl (if it’s in a bottle) or massage (if it’s in a bag) the milk while you hold it under warm, running water for several minutes.
 You can also fill a bowl with warm water and let the milk heat up.
 Just be sure to use warm water, not hot, so the milk doesn’t overheat.
-Another option is to use a bottle warmer.
+Another option for how to warm breast milk is to use a bottle warmer.
 Again, stay away from the microwave—the uneven heating could easily scald a baby or damage the milk, Clark says.
 Regardless of the method you choose, always make sure the milk is just the right temperature for baby; test a drop on the inside of your forearm—it should feel warm, not hot.